 The Definite And Indefinite Articles in Arabic

-The Definite Article in Arabic
+The Definite And Indefinite Articles in Arabic |

 A noun or adjective is made definite by prefixing (الـ) to it.